-Have you ever wondered how many things you see in your routine life remain the same, without any sense of ageing?
+Have you ever wondered how many things you see in your routine life remain the same, without any sense of aging?
 Or have you ever seen anything which remained the same, but you grew older?
-I have seen.
-I remember a face.
+I have seen it.
+I remember the face.
 A face of a small girl which I have been facing since my childhood and it has been almost two decades and the face is still the same.
 FoodRavel takes you to a very sweet journey of a sweet name, Parle – G. Yes, the same old biscuit.
 The same biscuit which later on turned our habit and the same product which remained the same throughout the years.
 Parle – G was and still is in the memories of millions of people in this country and it will always be in their memories.
 This glucose biscuit became a hit and the morning tea was always incomplete with it.
-Even after so many different biscuit brands are now present in the market, Parle – G holds a very different and very special place, because it is connected to our emotions and thus the place is close to our hearts and the memories are deeply embedded, stored in our brains.
+Even after so many different biscuit brands are now present in the market, Parle – G holds a very different and very special place because it is connected to our emotions and thus the place is close to our hearts and the memories are deeply embedded, stored in our brains.
 No matter what and how many products are out there in the market, this very special morning tea companion became the synonym for biscuits and holds a dictatorial place in the place.
 FoodRavel takes to the sweet journey of Parle – G.

 A Face that Never Changes

 It’s a story of decades, but the face is still the same.
 The beautiful smiling baby on the wrapper of the biscuits has never grown older, though the people have.
 Generations have passed, but the face is always the same, smiling and eternal.
 It seems that time has no power to affect it.
 This is an example of eternity.
 The little girl on the wrapper is still the same it used to be years back.
-The company has not changed anything significant.
+The company has not changed anything significantly.
 Just the wrapper is modified.
-What earlier used to be a waxy white and yellow paper is now a polyethene wrapper.
+What earlier used to be a waxy white and yellow paper is now a polyethylene wrapper.
 It was never new but it never grew old.
-The children specially of early 90s have their hearts throbbed for this and every morning was welcomed with a hot cup of chai (tea) and a packet of morning snack, Parle – G. And the system is still the same because it has become a part of the tradition.
+The children especially of the early 90s have their hearts throbbed for this and every morning was welcomed with a hot cup of chai (tea) and a packet of morning snack, Parle – G. And the system is still the same because it has become a part of the tradition.
 There came many products/brands in our life and we became used to them, but none of them was able to survive as much as this biscuit has done.
 The most important is that mothers still prefer Parle – G for their young ones.

 So What’s the Story of Parle – G?

 Owned by Parle Products, this glucose biscuits brand became the world’s largest selling biscuits brand as per the Nielson reports of 2011 (Wikipedia).
 The tag – line is very influential, “the tasty, healthy food: World’s largest selling biscuits”.
 Parle – G is a tea time snack and is famous as one of India’s oldest brands so far.
 As per a report, the brand had covered around 6 million Indian retail stores by Jan 2013.
 Another main reason for the popularity of this product is its price.
 It has a low affordable price which everyone can buy.
-Iit crossed 500 crore INR in 2013 to become country’s first domestic MCG brand in retails.
+It crossed 500 crore INR in 2013 to become the country’s first domestic MCG brand in retails.

 Parle – G was Started as a Byconfectionery

 Yes, you are right.
 The biscuit brand was started as a byconfectionery.
 It was started in 1929 by the Vile Parle company in the Mumbai suburbs.
 The company started manufacturing Parle – G in 1939.
 The man behind this company was Mohanlal Dayal Chauhan.
 It had to make military – grades biscuits for the Britishers.
-Before the independence, there were British biscuits, but when we got freedom in 1947, the company ran an advertisement campaign showing this glucose biscuit as an indigenous product to the British ones.
+Before independence, there were British biscuits, but when we got freedom in 1947, the company ran an advertisement campaign showing this glucose biscuit as an indigenous product to the British ones.
 The main competitor was Britannia.
-But today the brand seems to have dominated the its market.
-Years back, it was famous as “Parle Gluco” on everyone’s tongue by until 1980s.
+But today the brand seems to have dominated its market.
+Years back, it was famous as “Parle Gluco” on everyone’s tongue until the 1980s.
 Originally, the letter G was used as Glucose, which later on turned out to be as G means Genius and became a hit among the children.
 Along with Parle – G, Parle Monaco was the other brand which later became a hit.